ImgBotApp/InternetNL/test/mailauth/passed/description_en.md

 Good!
-Your domain contains alle authenticity marks against email phishing.
-Therefore receivers are able to reliably seperate your authentic e-mails from phishing and spam mails abusing your domain in the sender address.
+Your domain contains all authenticity marks against email phishing.
+Therefore receivers are able to reliably seperate your authentic emails from phishing and spam emails abusing your domain in their sender address.